 - On the torus, we find (Prop.
-3.37, 3.38) general fractional braiding phases $e^{\pi i \frac{p}{K}}$ , beyond p = 1, otherwise only seen for $U(1)^N$ CS-theory with N > 1, in "K-matrix formalism" [260][258]. - At the same time, our prediction for the ground state degeneracy on the torus is $\dim(\mathcal{H}{T^2}) = K$ (Thm.
-3.39), independent of p, and hence in general different from the prediction of K-matrix formalism. - On the other hand, we see (Rem.
-3.40) that these K-dimensional state spaces over the torus admit distinct possible flavors of topological order reflected in extra phases picked up under modular transformations. - On n-punctured disks, where the literature on the Reshetikhin-Turaev construction of CS-theory expects the framed braid group $FBr_n$ to act on the Hilbert space of states, we find subgroups of framed braids with restriction on their total framing number (cf. Rem.
-3.49).
+3.37, 3.39) general fractional braiding phases $e^{\pi i \frac{p}{K}}$, beyond p = 1, otherwise only seen for $U(1)^N$ CS-theory with N > 1, in "K-matrix formalism" [279][276]. - At the same time, our prediction for the ground state degeneracy on the torus is $\dim(\mathcal{H}{T^2}) = K$ (Thm.
+3.40), independent of p, and hence in general different from the prediction of K-matrix formalism. - On the other hand, we see (Rem.
+3.41) that these K-dimensional state spaces over the torus admit distinct possible flavors of topological order reflected in extra phases picked up under modular transformations. - On n-punctured disks, where the literature on the Reshetikhin-Turaev construction of CS-theory expects the framed braid group FBr_n to act on the Hilbert space of states, we find subgroups of framed braids with restriction on their total framing number (cf. Rem.
+3.50), and we find that this is related to the appearance of edge modes (cf. 3.7).

-&lt;sup>7In the "geometric engineering" of our FQH model on M5-branes referred to in footnote 6, this 3-form arises as the restriction to an orbi-singularity of the "self-dual" tensor field carried by these branes, which itself is quantized in a higher (and "twistorial") form of Cohomotopy, cf. [101][223].
+7In the "geometric engineering" of our FQH model on M5-branes referred to in footnote 6, this 3-form arises as the restriction to an orbi-singularity of the "self-dual" tensor field carried by these branes, which itself is quantized in a higher (and "twistorial") form of Cohomotopy, cf. [106][236].